juliiine/cygogne-mirror/README.md

 ```
 GENTOO_MIRRORS="something"
 ```
-After you have the line required, you can change the value to the `GENTOO_MIRRORS` variable :
+After you have the line required, you can change the value of the `GENTOO_MIRRORS` variable :
 Change `something` to `https://cygogne-it.fr` and you should have this :
 ```
 GENTOO_MIRRORS="https://cygogne-it.fr"